JimDaly/ClientSideFetchXmlObjectLibraries/README.md

 like to use [Object.freeze](https://msdn.microsoft.com/en-us/library/ff806186.aspx) for static objects I use for enumerations.
 Seems that TypeScript enumerations can only have number values, so I used decorators again to ensure that the properties for these object could not be modified.

+I certainly like that the IntelliSense provided for TypeScript is much more solid that the extremely fragile IntelliSense that the JavaScript language service provides in Visual Studio.
+But I think I'd need to build an full TypeScript application before it becomes my my preferred way to write JavaScript.

 ##When to use these libraries?
 These libraries are relatively large (3000+ lines of code) and even minified they are about 40KB.
 For the typical use